NicholasKuchiniski/serverless-dotenv-plugin/README.md

     dotenv:
       API_URL: http://api-url.example.com
   ```
-- Run `serverless deploy`, a .env file will be created on the root your actual directory and serverless will put it inside your lambda (is important to have dotenv propertly configured inside your code)
+- Run `serverless dotenv`, a .env file will be created on the root your actual directory and serverless will put it inside your lambda (is important to have dotenv propertly configured inside your code)

 ## Example
 Inside the main repository, a /example exists with a simple serverless function that shows a value from the .env file.